 HIDDEN: Animals in the Anthropocene is an unflinching book of photography about our conflict with non-human animals around the globe.
 HIDDEN shines a light on the invisible animals in our lives: those with whom we have a close relationship and yet fail to see.
 The animals we eat and wear; the animals we use for research, work, and for entertainment; the animals we sacrifice in the name of tradition and religion.
 HIDDEN is a historical document, a memorial, and an indictment of what is and should never again be.

-Showcased by award-winning designer David Griffin, HIDDEN represents the work of over thirty photojournalists who have documented—and continue to document—animal stories.
+Showcased by award-winning designer David Griffin, HIDDEN represents the work of over forty photojournalists who have documented—and continue to document—animal stories.
 Their exhaustive and in-depth work has resulted in some of the most compelling and historic images of animals ever seen.
 Among them are (in alphabetical order): Aaron Gekoski, Aitor Garmendia, Amy Jones, Andrew Skowron, Britta Jaschinski, Daniel Beltrá, Francesco Pistilli, Joan de la Malla, Jo-Anne McArthur, Jose Valle, Kelly Guerin, Kristo Muurimaa, Konrad Lozinski, Louise Jorgensen, Luis Tato, Paul Hilton, Sabine Grootendorst, Selene Magnolia, Stefano Belacchi, Tamara Kenneally, and Timo Stammberger.

 “The photojournalists featured in HIDDEN have entered some of the darkest, most unsettling places in the world.
 The images they have captured are a searing reminder of our unpardonable behavior towards animals and will serve as beacons of change for years to come.”—Joaquin Phoenix, actor